jonaspm/meteor-chartist-axistitle/README.md

 # meteor-chartist-axistitle
-This is a package just to allow use of chartist-axis-title plugin with Meteor
+This is a package just to allow use of chartist-axis-title plugin with guihash:angular-chartist & Meteor